gosem01/EZ-Book-Finder/README.md

   ```
-  npm i
+  npm run install
   ```

   ## Usage

-  1. Go to root directory and install using npm i
+  1. Go to root directory and install using the installation command

   2. Then run command: npm run develop